al-caveman/cavemancms/content_raw/allahuackbar/article.md

 What about the name _ISIS = Islamic State ... something_?
 IMO, obviously, name
 itself doesn't imply function.
 E.g. I can call an apple a banana instead, but it won't become a banana.
-So, IMO, if ISIS violates Islamic rules, but calls itself Islamic, then IMO this rather make them liars.
+So, IMO, if ISIS violates Islamic rules, but calls itself Islamic, then IMO this rather make them liars --- which might not be surprising given their political involvement in the proxy war that is in Syria.